 - Carried the water reservoir outside and dumped the water.

 - Plugged in the pump power cord.

-Now that I had an empty water reservoir, the float switch reset allowing the A/C system to operate.
-I had bought myself a couple of hours to sleep in comfort until the reservoir was full again.
+The float switch reset itself now that the pump reservoir was empty allowing the A/C system to operate.
+The air conditioner will run for several hours until the reservoir was full again.
 With the cooler outside temperature that night, the A/C reservoir was only 1/2 full the next morning.

 If you’re looking for a wiring diagram, see the Operating and Maintenance manual.

 The new pump, installation instructions and sticker with a notice to clean the pump when changing the AC/Heater filters.

 Install the New Condensate Pump